frouo/blog/_posts/xcode-how-to-avoid-the-non-breaking-space-used-instead-of-regular-space-warning.md

 ## Also tried with no luck

-1. • iTerm2 [stackoverflow answer](https://superuser.com/a/680752) but it's only working in iTerm2 editor
+1. [iTerm2](https://iterm2.com/) [stackoverflow answer](https://superuser.com/a/680752) but it's only working inside the iTerm2 editor
-2. • Modifying `~/Library/KeyBindings/DefaultKeyBinding.dict` [stackoverflow answer](https://superuser.com/a/142573) but I don't want to touch that file indeed...
+2. Modifying `~/Library/KeyBindings/DefaultKeyBinding.dict` [stackoverflow answer](https://superuser.com/a/142573) but I don't want to touch that file indeed...

 Now I use the snippet.